5 key stretches every cyclist should do

 Cycling can be pretty strenuous on your joints and muscles.
 If you don’t stretch and loosen yourself up then you could end up with a pretty serious injury, potentially hindering your ability to hop on the bike whenever you want.
+Do these 5 stretches before and after cycling to give yourself the best chance of avoiding injury.

 Downward facing dog